 Modified Comparative Negligence in Montgomery County

-Under 42 Pennsylvania Consolidated Statutes § 7102, a plaintiff can be found somewhat to blame for their injuries and still be allowed partial financial recovery.
+Under 42 Pennsylvania Consolidated Statutes § 7102, a plaintiff can be found partially to blame for their injuries and still potentially be allowed financial recovery.
 The law states that if the claimant is 50 percent or less at fault for what happened, they can collect monetary damages.

 However, their recovery would be limited based on their percentage of negligence.
 For example, if the plaintiff is 40 percent responsible for their injuries, they could still collect up to 60 percent of their awarded compensation.
-If the plaintiff’s percentage of negligence exceeds 50 percent, they can recover nothing.
+If the plaintiff’s percentage of negligence exceeds 50 percent, they are barred from recovery.